MicrosoftDocs/SupportArticles-docs/support/windows-client/group-policy/save-documents-to-onedrive-by-default.md

 ms.prod-support-area-path: Problems applying Group Policy objects to users or computers ms.technology: GroupPolicy
 ---
-# "Save documents to OneDrive by default" is a OneDrive Group Policy Administrative Templates discrepancy in Windows 8.1
+# Save documents to OneDrive by default is a OneDrive Group Policy Administrative Templates discrepancy in Windows 8.1

 This article explains a discrepancy in the policy name in Microsoft OneDrive Group Policy Administrative Templates.